-- 2. Spin the log against the side supports until it is turned the way you want it for the first cut.
-If you want to turn the log more, do the following steps. - 3.
-Engage the clamp by raising the clamp in/out lever.
-Clamp the log against the side supports. - Lower the turner lever to lower the turner arm below the log.
+- 1. Raise the turner lever to engage the log turner arm.
+Let the arm rise until it touches the log and starts to turn it. - 2.
+Spin the log against the side supports until it is turned the way you want it for the first cut.
+If you want to turn the log more, do the following steps.

+3. Engage the clamp by raising the clamp in/out lever.
+Clamp the log against the side supmath ports.

+Lower the turner lever to lower the turner arm below the log.

 - 5. Raise the turner arm to get a new bite on the log. - 6.
-Disengage the clamp. - 7.
-The log can be turned now.
+Disengage the clamp.

+7. The log can be turned now.
 Repeat steps 4 through 7 until the log is turned as desired.